cairnsh/diffusion-limited-aggregation-simulator/README.md

 A faster DLA simulator that can deposit 1-3 particles per second and does not get stuck walking around indefinitely.
 Walks are accelerated by taking many steps at once, using Chernoff bounds to make it very unlikely that any collisions are missed.
+(The total probability of a mistake in any individual run is at most .000001.)

 It creates particles by rounding a Gaussian and keeping only points with radius > 10000, and it kills particles at radius > 40000.
-Aside from those approximations it should be about an exact walk on the lattice, up to the accuracy of numpy's `numpy.random.binomial`.
+Aside from those approximations it should be roughly an exact simulation on the lattice with probability 1 - 1e-6, up to the accuracy of numpy's `numpy.random.binomial`.

 Usage:
 ```